Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 # The first route is created and ready to run

-Now you can run the API Url below on your browser.
+Now you can run the API URL below in your browser.
 Let’s run it.

 # Get rid of the index.php

 It seems the URL is long.
-I gonna get rid of the index.php.
-To do that, you just create a .htaccess file under the public folder and add the rule below into the file.
+I’m gonna get rid of the index.php.
+To do that, you just create an .htaccess file under the public folder and add the rule below into the file.
 If you don’t want to do as I do, it is fine.
 A useful link can be found here.

 RewriteEngine on